oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 # 3 Conformance statements
 _This section is normative_
 This section identifies the requirements for twenty-two conformance profiles as they pertain to two conformance targets.
-The two conformace targets are OpenC2 Producers and OpenC2 Consumers (as defined in section 1.8 of this specification).
+The two conformance targets are OpenC2 Producers and OpenC2 Consumers (as defined in section 1.8 of this specification).

 ## 3.1 Clauses Pertaining to the OpenC2 Producer Conformance Target
 All OpenC2 Producers that are conformant to this specification MUST satisfy Conformance Clause 1 and MAY satisfy one or more of Conformance Clauses 2 through 11.